 TYPO3 Core updates¶

-Since TYPO3 CMS 6.2, the Install Tool allows integrators to update the TYPO3 Core with a click of a button.
+In legacy installations the Install Tool allows integrators to update the TYPO3 Core with a click on a button.
 This feature can be found under "Important actions" and it checks/installs revision updates only (e.g. bug fixes and security updates).

 It should be noted that this feature can be disabled by an environment variable: